marthenlt/graalvm-native-image-spring-petclinic/readme.md

 In my Mac the above script took around 9 minutes.
 So once you execute `compile.sh` script, you can grab a coffee :-)

+##### Build Native Image binary using multi-stage docker build

-#####I also provide multi-stage docker builds should you are running on macOS (like myself) to target Alpine Linux OS to produce small base image.
+I also provide multi-stage docker builds should you are running on macOS (like myself) to target Alpine Linux OS to produce small base image.

 ```
 ./build-on-docker.sh